RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/SpecBit__MSSM_8cpp.md

       result = &matched_spectra.get_LE();
     }

-    void get_MSSM_spectrum_as_SLHAea_SLHA1(SLHAstruct &result)
+    /// Extract an SLHAea version of the spectrum contained in a Spectrum object, in SLHA1 format void get_MSSM_spectrum_as_SLHAea_SLHA1(SLHAstruct &result)
     {
       result = Pipes::get_MSSM_spectrum_as_SLHAea_SLHA1::Dep::unimproved_MSSM_spectrum->getSLHAea(1);
     }

-    void get_MSSM_spectrum_as_SLHAea_SLHA2(SLHAstruct &result)
+    /// Extract an SLHAea version of the spectrum contained in a Spectrum object, in SLHA2 format void get_MSSM_spectrum_as_SLHAea_SLHA2(SLHAstruct &result)
     {
       result = Pipes::get_MSSM_spectrum_as_SLHAea_SLHA2::Dep::unimproved_MSSM_spectrum->getSLHAea(2);
     }

+    /// Get an MSSMSpectrum object from an SLHA file
+    /// Wraps it up in MSSMSimpleSpec; i.e. no RGE running possible.
+    /// This is mainly for testing against benchmark points, but may be a useful last
-    void get_MSSM_spectrum_from_SLHAfile(Spectrum &result)
+    /// resort for interacting with "difficult" spectrum generators. void get_MSSM_spectrum_from_SLHAfile(Spectrum &result)
     {
       // Static counter running in a loop over all filenames